 Now that you have rated your own current levels of key employability skills, it’s time to take an inventory of the other valuable skills you bring.
 Since everyone has a different background of experiences, everyone brings a unique mix of skills.
 Knowing what these are and how to describe them will be invaluable as you move forward in your career.
+There are also lots of ways to develop your skills.
+For example, check out this catalogue of free micro-credentials from Ontario Tech University.

 When people think about taking the next step in their careers, they often struggle to identify and articulate the skills they can bring to a workplace.
 The good news is that there are many ways of approaching this so that in the end, you have a much better appreciation of what your skills are and how to articulate them.